Lady Bouvier's Lover: Plot

 The Simpson family gathers to celebrate Maggie's birthday.
 After the party, Grampa feels depressed, so Marge sets him up for a date with her mother, Jacqueline.
 Eventually, the couple falls in love, which enrages Homer, who believes that old people should not date each other — especially in-laws — and fears that his children will become "freaks" if the two decide to marry.

 To impress Jacqueline, Grampa takes her out dancing, but when he does, Mr. Burns steals her from him and breaks his heart.
 They soon fall in love, and Jacqueline later agrees to marry Burns, to Marge's chagrin.
 Meanwhile, Bart buys a $350 Itchy & Scratchy animation cel with one of Homer's credit cards, which turns out to be poor quality with only part of Scratchy's arm drawn.
 Bart tries to trade it to Comic Book Guy for money but is offered a telephone in the shape of Mary Worth instead.
 In order to pay Homer back, Bart blackmails Burns by threatening to ruin his suit before his date.

-On the day of the wedding, Grampa crashes Burns' and Jacqueline's wedding ceremony and asks that Jacqueline marry him instead.
-Partly due to Burns' behavior, especially when he threatens Bart after he accidentally drops the wedding rings, she decides not to marry either man.
+On the day of the wedding, Grampa crashes Burns's and Jacqueline's wedding ceremony and asks that Jacqueline marry him instead.
+Partly due to Burns's behavior, especially when he threatens Bart after he accidentally drops the wedding rings, she decides not to marry either man.
 Grampa accepts Jacqueline's decision.